enki/tragedy/README.md

 # Tragedy

-Tragedy is a high-level Cassandra abstraction-layer for Python.
+Tragedy is a high-level Cassandra abstraction for Python.

 ## Tragedy's Data Model